ComScore

 bojanstory/Getty Images

 I first learned about brow lamination through Instagram, when my feed was flooded with influencers flaunting their perfectly manicured, yet impossibly fluffy brows.
 Essentially a perm for your brows (more on that later), brow lamination is a beauty treatment that originated in Russia and made its way to the U.S. over the last few years.
 As I started to do some initial research, I discovered that the semi-permanent treatment can instantly make your brows look so full even Cara Delevingne would be jealous.
-So, where do I sign-up?
-I decided to try it out with one of LA’s top eyebrow experts and see what all the hype was about.
+Read on to learn everything you need to know about brow lamination—from its benefits (and downsides) to how much it costs and if it's really worth the hype.

 • Katya Dmitrenco is the founder and owner of KD Brows in Studio City, California.
 She has been in the beauty industry for over 11 years offering brow lamination and other brow services like microblading, staining and brow shaping.
 Her previous clients include Carmen Electra, Lisa Osbourne and Shanna Moakler.